Theodore K. Lawless: Career

 use of colloidal mercuric sulphide, arsenicals, the treatment of early syphilis with electrically induced fever, tinea sycosis of the upper lip, tularemia, and congenital ichthyosiform erythroderma.

 In 1957 Lawless was the first Black member of Chicago's Board of Health.
 His professional memberships included the American Medical Association, the National Medical Association, and the American Association for the Advancement of Science, and in 1935 he became a diplomate of the American Board of Dermatology and Syphilology.
 He served as an associate examiner in Dermatology for the National Board of Medical Examiners and as a consultant for the United States Chemical Warfare Board.

-A shrewd investor and businessman, he became a multi-millionaire, and had a remarkable business career.
+As an investor and businessman, he became a multi-millionaire, and had a significant business career.
 Lawless was director of both the Supreme Life Insurance Company and Marina City Bank.
 He was also a charter member, associate founder, and President of Service Federal Savings and Loan Association in Chicago.